 Critical Path method

-The critical path method in project management involves identifying the tasks within a project that are absolutely critical to the overall success of the project.
+The critical path method involves identifying the tasks within a project that are absolutely crucial to the overall success of the project.

 If you’re managing a project with a huge list of tasks that need completing, the critical path method cuts through the jungle of overlapping and interlocking tasks.
 It’s a great way to make your team more efficient and ensure they’re focused on only the most important jobs at hand.